juanmafe/NmapLitePoC/README.md

 * Bash interpreter.

 # Options
 When starting the script, you must introduce a valid IP/domain and a port limit to scan.
+It will generate a csv file at the end of the scanning process.

 ![Example image](example.png)